AdobeDocs/workfront.nl-NL/help/quicksilver/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 >[!NOTE]
 >
->**wanneer de NETTO Uren, FTE, of vertoning van Kosten in rood, er niet genoeg Beschikbare tijd of begroting is om of de begrote** of de Geplande tijd of kosten verbonden aan het werk te behandelen.
+>Wanneer de NETTO Uren, VTE, of de vertoning van Kosten in rood, er niet genoeg Beschikbare tijd of begroting is om of de begrote of Geplande tijd of kosten verbonden aan het werk te behandelen.
 In dit geval worden de middelen oververdeeld.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(the table below is ideal but it does not transfer to Markdown)</p>